mar-zim/spread-love/README.md

 ## How to set it up

-- clone this repository
+- download zip-file of this repository
 - install all npm dependencies
    `npm install`
-- to run the app in development mode `npm start`, then open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- to run the app in development mode `npm run start`, then open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 Please be aware, that the encoding of the geodata will not work, if you use any other localhosts.
 - to create a build ready for deploying:
   `npm run build`